Transparency in Coverage

 Fax: 1-888-235-2936

-If a denial is upheld on an Appeal, your case may qualify for an external review with an Independent Review Organization (IRO).
+If a denial is upheld on an appeal, your case may qualify for an external review with an Independent Review Organization (IRO).
 If your case qualifies for external review, an IRO will review your case, at no cost to you, and make a final decision.
-If your request is Urgent or Expedited, an external review with an Independent Review Organization (IRO) may be requested at the same time as your Appeal, or instead of an Appeal.
+If your request is urgent or expedited, an external review with an Independent Review Organization (IRO) may be requested at the same time as your appeal, or instead of an appeal.
 To ask for an external review, please complete the External Review form that was included with your denial.
 If your policy follows the State process, you will submit the form to:

 Illinois Department of Insurance